zkldi/uscir-spec/source/endpoints/heartbeat.rst

 Expected Response
 #################

-| If authorization fails, the server will respond with 41.
-| If the provided token is banned, the server will respond with 43.
-| Otherwise, the server will respond with 20, and some basic information in the ``body``:
+The server should respond with 20, and some basic information in the ``body``:

 .. list-table:: Body
     :widths: 25 25 50